IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/media/README.md

-# Adding a custom panel type to the system UI

-This directory contains an example system UI that supports a custom panel type, `CustomSystemUiPanel`, including a frontend that uses this panel type.
+# Media example applications

+## Introduction

+This directory holds a set of example apps that demonstrate how to customize the media app, how to create a new user experience for a specific media source, and how to create a new media source.
+For details see the subdirectories.

 ## Copyright